adityaeka26/message-broker-perftest-web/README.md

 # Message Broker Performance Test with Dashboard

 A tool to calculate message broker performance.
 Current supported message broker: RabbitMQ, Apache Kafka.
+To run this performance test tool, you must install Docker or you can manually build it.

 ![broker-perftest](https://adityaeka.com/broker-perftest)